Managing environmental performanceplus

 Notes to calculations:

 - To calculate our emissions and energy usage data, we have followed the 2019 UK Government environmental reporting guidance.
 We have used the GHG Protocol Corporate Accounting and Reporting Standard (revised edition).
 The Greenhouse Gas Protocol standard covers the accounting and reporting of seven greenhouse gases covered by the Kyoto Protocol.
-We are reporting our Scope 3 emissions for the first time this year, with guidance from the GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard and the GHG Protocol Technical Guidance for Calculating Scope 3 Emissions, as required
+We are reporting our Scope 3 emissions, with guidance from the GHG Protocol Corporate Value Chain (Scope 3) Accounting and Reporting Standard and the GHG Protocol Technical Guidance for Calculating Scope 3 Emissions, as required

 - We have reported on all of the material emission sources from within the operational boundaries of the Group, as required under the Companies Act 2006 (Strategic Report and Directors’ Reports) Regulations 2013 and under the UK’s Streamlined Energy and Carbon Reporting (‘SECR’) requirements